Pros and Cons Of Contact Center Outsourcing

 3. A Lack Of Brand Cohesion & Technical Product Knowledge

-A contact center works with a lot of different businesses.
-So the employees are less likely to be evangelists for your product or service than they would if they were your own employees.
+Inbound and outbound contact centers work with a lot of different businesses so the employees are less likely to be evangelists for your product or service than they would if they were your own employees.

-They also probably won’t have the opportunity for depth of understanding of your product.
+They also won’t have the same company culture and training to understand your product.
 And they won’t be on top of upcoming changes or trends.

 4. Too Many Levels Of Management Can Slow Things Down